 Who doesn’t love cheap flights?
 I often get asked questions about air miles and Avios in particular – How can I get them?
 How do I spend them?
 Are they worth it?
 I’ve used them to get cheaper flights to Dubai, business and premium class upgrades to the United States and a trip to Moscow for just £70 ($94 / €84) return from Edinburgh (or only £35 ($47 / €42) return from London)!
-Here’s what I think of collecting, spending and boosting your Avios.
+Here’s what I think of collecting Avios and then spending and boosting them.

 What are Avios?

 These points are essentially airmiles, as they used to be called before their rebranding in 2011.
 You can collect Avios from taking flights operated by many airlines including British Airways, American Airlines, Iberia, Qatar Airways, Qantas and Aer Lingus.
-The good thing about these airmiles is you can collect them without even having to fly!
+The good thing about these airmiles is you be collecting Avios without even having to fly!
 You can gain points from your everyday shopping, petrol spend, credit card spend and even your online shopping.
 Your points can then be used to get cheaper flights, pay for hotels, car hire, travel insurance or even get some on-plane food.
 I definitely recommend collecting Avios.

 Credit Card Spend to Boost Avios Balance